Guckenheimer Warehouse

 The Guckenheimer Warehouse, or the former Guckenheimer Whiskey Warehouse, is located at 125 First Avenue in the Downtown neighborhood of Pittsburgh, Pennsylvania.
-The building served as the warehouse for the Guckenheimer Whiskey barrels, which were distilled in Freeport, Pennsylvania, until prohibition caused the company to shut down.
+The building served as the warehouse for the Guckenheimer Whiskey, which was distilled in Freeport, Pennsylvania, until prohibition caused the company to shut down.

 History

 The first mention of the lot on which the current building sits was in 1786 when it was sold by John Penn, the brother of William Penn, to John Wilkins.
-The lot was sold again in 1821 and 1855 by Sheriff's sale.
+The lot was sold again in 1821 via sherif's sale to a group of men that included William Eichbaum, the iron manufacturer.
+The building or buildings on the property were destroyed during the Great Fire of 1845.

-No buildings were noted to have been located on the lot when Asher Guckenheimer bought the property in September 1863, as the previous structure was destroyed during the Great Fire of 1845.
+The current building on the lot is believed to have been constructed in 1852 by the Eichbaum owners group.
+The property was sold in 1855 at Sheriff's sale to Isaac Parker.
+Issac Parker, in turn, sold the lot and a building described as a 3-story brick store house in September of 1863 to Asher Guckenheimer & Brothers.

-Guckenheimer built the current building circa 1882 as a warehouse for his whiskey company, A. Guckenheimer & Bros.
+A. Guckenheimer & Brothers operated the current building as a warehouse and office for their whiskey company, A. Guckenheimer & Bros.
 The Guckenheimer Whiskey company was first established in 1857 by Asher Guckenheimer and his half-brother, Samuel Wertheimer.
 They originally bought their liquor from Thomas Bell, who had been making a highly regarded product since 1845 in Freeport.